zhullyb/monyhar/monyhar/android_webview/docs/aosp-system-integration.md

 #### Signing your WebView

-By default the WebView APK will be signed with an insecure test key provided as part of the public Chromium source code.
+By default the WebView APK will be signed with an insecure test key provided as part of the public Monyhar source code.
 For distribution to users, it should be signed with a private key you control instead.
-Follow the [general Android documentation](https://developer.android.com/studio/publish/app-signing#generate-key) to create a keystore, and copy the keystore file into your Chromium checkout.
+Follow the [general Android documentation](https://developer.android.com/studio/publish/app-signing#generate-key) to create a keystore, and copy the keystore file into your Monyhar checkout.
 Configure the build to use this keystore with the following GN arguments:

 ``` gn